Chinese Business Visa for Indian Citizens: Complete Guide 2026

 - Generic templates without specific business details

-- Missing company registration documentation
+- Missing company registration documentation or business license copy

-- Unsigned or improperly sealed letters
+- Unsigned or improperly sealed letters (digital or scanned seals are rejected)

 - Vague purpose statements like "business discussions" without context